 Meeting with an estate planning attorney can feel overwhelming, especially if it’s your first time.
 You might not be sure what to expect, what documents to bring, or what you should be asking.
 But knowing the right estate planning questions to ask can help you feel more confident, better understand the process, and ensure your estate plan truly reflects your wishes.

-At Lewis Law Firm PLLC, we believe clarity is key to a successful estate plan.
+At Henington Lewis Law Firm PLLC, we believe clarity is key to a successful estate plan.
 Whether preparing a simple will or a comprehensive legacy plan, having an open conversation with your attorney is one of the best ways to keep important things from being missed.

 Below are the top three questions to ask an estate planning attorney in Texas to get the information and legal advice you need to protect your family and future.